-Masterson says most people experience pain along the lower half of their midline.
-It may be a tearing sensation or aching or burning.
+Masterson says that most people experience pain along the lower half of their midline.
+It may be a tearing feeling, an ache or a burning sensation.
 Some women waddle, while others feel a deep sense of heaviness or pressure in their pelvis.
-And Masterson adds that some women may even see or feel swelling in the pubic area, noticing that their clothing or underwear fits differently.
+Masterson adds that some women may even see or feel swelling in the pubic area, noticing that their clothing or underwear fits differently.

-What can I do to relieve the symptoms?
+What can be done to relieve pubic pain symptoms?

-It’s uncomfortable and inconvenient, but thankfully there are a lot of pregnancy-safe options for relieving pubic pain.
+Pubic pain is uncomfortable and inconvenient, but thankfully there are a number of pregnancy-safe options for relieving it.
 According to Masterson, you can:

 - Wear good shoes with arch support

-- Perform Kegels or pelvic tilts to strengthen your pelvic floor
+- Perform Kegel exercises or pelvic tilts to strengthen the pelvic floor

 - Place a pillow between your legs while sleeping